Definition

 EU Adopts Amending Directive on Corporate Sustainability Reporting and Due Diligence Thresholds

-EU co-legislators have finalized an amending Directive significantly raising the thresholds for mandatory sustainability reporting (CSRD) and due diligence (CSDDD) to focus on the largest enterprises.
-This shift provides immediate relief for mid-sized firms while introducing a "value-chain cap" to protect SMEs from excessive data requests, signaling a move toward more targeted and less burdensome ESG compliance.
+EU co-legislators have finalized an amending Directive significantly raising the thresholds for mandatory sustainability reporting and due diligence to focus on the largest enterprises.
+This shift provides immediate relief for mid-sized firms while introducing a value-chain cap to protect smaller suppliers from excessive data requests, signaling a move toward more targeted ESG compliance.

 Commissioner Dombrovskis Outlines EU Simplification Agenda To Boost Growth

-The European Commission has launched a sweeping simplification agenda, pledging to review all EU law by 2029 and cut administrative burdens for businesses.
-This signals a significant pivot toward deregulation in sustainability reporting, with plans to exempt over 80% of companies from the most intensive CSDDD and CSRD requirements.
+The European Commission has launched a comprehensive simplification agenda to review all EU law by 2029 and reduce administrative burdens.
+This signals a strategic shift toward deregulation in sustainability reporting, potentially exempting a vast majority of businesses from intensive due diligence and reporting requirements.

 These are just a few of the most recent Omnibus I Package alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.